aditya697/Cryptography/CryptoHack.md

 ### *SALTY*

 We are given a output.txt.
-In this the exponent is small e = 1
+In this the exponent is small e = 1 and n,ciphertext.

 By using this code we get the flag.
 ```